How do the current herpes medications (pills) work?

 The major drugs that doctors use to treat the herpes simplex virus (HSV) are antiviral agents called nucleosides and nucleotide analogues.
 They work by blocking reproduction of the herpes simplex virus.
 These drugs are oral medications called acyclovir, valacyclovir and famciclovir.
 There are other antivirals similar to these drugs that are available in topical and intravenous formulations, but they are generally used to treat different viruses.

-Acyclovir, Valacyclovir and famcyclovir can lessen the severity of a primary outbreak, reduce the time it takes genital herpes outbreaks to heal and can decrease the number of days of symptoms and days the virus is transmissible.
+Acyclovir, Valacyclovir and famcyclovir can lessen the severity of a primary outbreak, reduce the time it takes genital herpes outbreaks to heal and can decrease the number of days of symptoms and days the virus is transmittable.

 These antiviral medications are most effective when taken early in the course of an outbreak, when you first feel the tingling and pain.
 If you have a lot of outbreaks (more than 6 a year), studies show that taking antiviral medication daily to suppress the virus can reduce the frequency and duration of recurrent outbreaks.

-What Prescription Herpes Tablets are available?
+What Prescription Herpes Medications are available?

 Acyclovir (also known as Aciclovir or Zovirax)